BME 2.0: Undergraduate Education Redefined

 Our graduates go on to find success in industry, research, medicine, and a variety of other professions.
 Discover the right career for you through seminars, panel sessions, alumni visits, internships, and more that continue throughout your education.

 Earn your bachelor’s and master’s degrees from Johns Hopkins BME in as little as four years.
-All qualified students are guaranteed acceptance to our master’s program, the #1 BME graduate program in the nation.
+Students apply the summer after their junior year.

 Vertically Integrated Curriculum: